Terrified of hemorrhaging voters to Ukip, the Conservatives have started to rattle the stick around the swill bucket again on immigration.

 A stubborn, persistent and poisonous myth, but a myth all the same.

 A study carried out in 2009 by the IPPR (at the height of Labour’s policy of so-called “uncontrolled mass immigration”) found that just 1.8 per cent of social tenants had moved to the UK within the past five years.

 Furthermore, 87.8 per cent were UK-born and 10 per cent were foreigners who had lived in Britain for more than five years.

 The problem is not foreigners stealing our homes.
 The problem is the failure of successive governments to build sufficient social housing and a government desperately looking for a scapegoat to distract from its economic incompetence.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.